SOLGOR1/Solgor_New_Website/content/marketing.md

 Dear Community,

-We are thrilled to announce our upcoming NFT funding round, which promises to be a game-changer in the world of digital assets.
+We are thrilled to announce our upcoming NFT funding round, which promises to be a game-changer for Solgor.
 As we gear up for this exciting venture, we are reaching out to you, our talented community, to help us spread the word and make this initiative a resounding success.

 Here's a brief overview of what we have in store:
 - Our NFT funding round will feature a total of **6900** unique Solgor NFTs priced at **0.069 SOL** each.